josephworks/BungeeSpigot/README.md

 /ip - Tells you a player's IP

-/find - Tells you the world the player is in

 /alert - alerts everyone using /broadcast

 /perms - tells you what permissiongroup you are in